umer480/kubernetes/resource-quotas.md

 # Resource Quotas in Kubernetes

-`Resource quotas in Kubernetes are used to allocate and limit compute resources for individual namespaces within a cluster.
-They help ensure fair and efficient resource utilization among multiple applications or teams running within the same Kubernetes cluster.`
+`Resource quotas in Kubernetes are used to allocate and limit compute resources for individual namespaces within a cluster.`

+it ensures fair and efficient resource utilization among multiple applications or teams running within the same Kubernetes cluster.

 ## 🔹 What Happens by Default?
 When you dont apply any resource quotas/limits ?

 **1. No Limits = No Cap**:

 - The container can use as much CPU and memory as it wants (or as much as the node has available).

 - There's no upper bound on usage, so a single container can consume all the resources on the node if it's allowed to.

 🔥 This is risky, especially for memory: if the container uses too much memory, it can cause OOMKill (Out of Memory Kill) — the kernel forcefully kills the container.